Review & Video: Lil Namba Remix Backpack

 Expensive DJ gear needs good bags.
 This is not an expensive pack – I have seen bags by bigger brands at twice the price that offer no better protection.

-It is part of a range that is specifically designed to fit different sizes and combinations of DJ and production gear, so I recommend checking out Namba Gear if your equipment carrying needs are different from mine.
+It is part of a range that is specifically designed to fit different sizes and combinations of DJ and production gear, so I recommend checking out Namba Gear if your equipments carrying needs are different to mine.
 For controllers the size of the VCI-300 or smaller, however, the Lil Namba Remix will do the job fine.

 Apart from the rather ineffectual stability strap on the front, there’s nothing I can find to fault it.
 Recommended.